2025–26 Negeri Sembilan FC season: Foreign players

-Each team is allowed to register up to 15 foreign players, six can be used in a matchday squad.
-This includes four world (open) category players, one from an AFC (Asia) member country, and one from an ASEAN country, with additional three on the bench.
+For the 2025–26 Malaysia Super League season, the Malaysian Football League (MFL) introduced a revised foreign player quota.
+Each team is allowed to register up to 15 foreign players, but only six can be used in a matchday squad.
+This includes four world (open) category players, one from an AFC (Asia) member country, and one from an ASEAN (Southeast Asia) country, with an additional three foreign player allowed on the bench.

 List of foreign player

 List of NSFC foreign player for 2025–26 season;